BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 The concept here is to optimize the well-being of others with mathematical precision, employing statistical reasoning.
 Instead of giving money to the beggar on the street, one should support projects with a broader impact.
 Sounds reasonable, right?
-Following this logic, one should amass or concentrate wealth to become an effective altruist — they call this earning to give.
+Following this logic, one should amass or concentrate wealth to become an effective altruist — they call this *earning to give*.
 Instead of relying on collective "intelligence", effective altruists lean on their perceived "superior" wisdom.
 This may be effective in the short term, but it is undemocratic, betrays a suspicious mindset, breeds elitism, and prioritizes an unmeasurable future state over the present.
 When will the altruist cede power to the people?